 Choose foods that are lower in fat and added sugar when following a low-fiber diet.

 It is possible to meet your body's needs in terms of total calories, fat, protein, carbohydrates, and fluid.
 However, because this diet does not have the variety of foods that your body normally needs to stay healthy, you may have to take supplements, such as a multivitamin.
-Check with your doctor or dietitian.
+Check with your provider or dietitian.

 Alternative Names